-Although most lectures will be recorded and recordings will be made available at most next day to delivery, it is highly recommended that students attend every lecture (online) throughout the term, and it is therefore expected that students will make every effort to do so.
+It is highly recommended that students attend every lecture throughout the term, and it is therefore expected that students will make every effort to do so.
 Lectures will contain additional information, hints and examples that may not be available on the lecture slides, in the textbook or in general information provided via the course Brightspace website.
 If a student misses a lecture, it is his or her responsibility to determine what information was presented.
 That is to say: students are responsible for everything the professor delivers during lectures as well as materials in relevant chapters of the book and on Brightspace.
 That is in addition to the lab requirements.